AlirezaHadjar/AlirezaHadjar/README.md

 React Native Developer
 ----------------------

-I have been programming JavaScript for over 4 years and have been working with React Native for over two years and have developed many applications.
+I have been programming JavaScript for over 4 years and have been working with React Native for over 2.5 years and have developed many applications.
 Also, I am always interested in trying new technologies.
 * 🌍  I'm based in Iran
 * ✉️  You can contact me at [asiahadjar@gmail.com](mailto:asiahadjar@gmail.com)
 * 🚀  I'm currently working on [Bamano](http://bamano.life)